chtkg/MFP-LLM/README.md

 HZMetro: Data from the Hangzhou metro system covering January 2019.
 This dataset includes 80 stations with 248 physical edges, handling an average daily passenger flow of 2.35 million.

-We provide preprocessed datasets, which you can access:

 Model Architecture

 The MFP-LLM model utilizes a BERT-based architecture, specifically adapted for urban metro flow time series data.
 Key settings include: